Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 We don’t have any information about whether this test is better than what you can do at home.
 We’ve read several comparisons that suggest that you will get a higher level of detail from our top at-home DNA pick than you will from the Royal Canin DNA test.
 Plus, it will likely require you to pay for a vet office visit and whatever the cost is for the test.

-DNA Health Testing & Vet Care
+DNA Health Testing & Vet Care: A Word Of Caution

-We want to warn you that whatever health results you receive in your dog’s DNA test, you should take them with a grain of salt.
-Some pet parents make life and death decisions based on what could be overstated or misleading health indicators.
-Always consult with your vet on any DNA test results.
+We want to advise you that whatever health results you receive in your dog’s DNA test, you should take them with a grain of salt.
+Some pet parents make life-and-death decisions based on what could be overstated or misleading health indicators.
+Keep in mind that the science behind these tests is still in very early stages.

-We encourage you to discuss any health concerns raised by test results with the DNA company for clarification.
-The top companies all have geneticists and vets on staff who can help and likely set your mind at ease about the actual risks for your pet.
+We also encourage you to discuss any health concerns raised by test results with the DNA company for clarification.
+The top companies have geneticists and vets on staff who can help and likely set your mind at ease about the actual risks for your pet.

 Are There Any Reasons Not To Test My Dog’s DNA?